johnaziz57/book-management-system/Readme.md

 This is servlet application

 # TODO
-1. Finish create controller, with duplicate/ without author/ with author
-2. Make it restful
+1. Make it restful
-3. Error resistance
+2. Error resistance
-4. Pagination
-5. Maybe change to webflux
+3. Maybe change to webflux

 # Doing